Bend Breakfast Burrito has officially moved its cart to The Grove Market Hall in Northwest Crossing for the fall and winter seasons.

 After a successful summer at The Commons, Bend Breakfast Burrito will spend the winter at The Grove Market Hall in Northwest Crossing.
 The Commons will continue to carry Bend Breakfast Burrito’s vegetarian burrito and banana bread muffins inside their café.
 Along with the new Vegan Burrito — made with scrambled tofu, black beans, seasoned potatoes, tomato, onion, and cilantro — you can now find Pumpkin Maple Pecan Granola at the cart, just in time for fall.
 And, don’t worry, you can still get the delivery experience.

-The couple’s new catering cart can be found at local events and they’re still providing next-day deliveries on breakfast orders.
+The couple’s new catering cart can be found at local events, and they’re still providing next-day deliveries for breakfast orders.
 We’re extremely grateful for the Hiltons and their passion for hospitality.
-And bringing the gift of breakfast burritos all the way from Europe and Asia to Bend.
+And, bringing the gift of breakfast burritos all the way from Europe and Asia to Bend.

 Bend Breakfast Burrito’s cart is open at The Grove on Tuesday between 8 am and 1230 pm.
 Deliveries are available via their website Tuesday through Saturday between 7:30 and 11 am.
 Order ahead by 7 pm the evening before your delivery at bendbreakfastburrito.com — delivery is free!
 Catering services are available.